 contract with Jama, Support issues raised via ticket need to be directed through your company’s Named Support Contacts (NSCs).
 There are several reasons why this is important:

 - Process: Many of our customers have an internal team that supports Jama; directing requests through this team ensures internal processes and expertise are honored.

-- Security: Often times Jama Support is engaged to request system changes (particularly in the case of our hosted environment) and we want to be sure we are dispensing this advice to the individuals responsible for the overall health of Jama.
-For this reason we do not allow distribution lists, list serves, or shared inboxes to be designated as NSCs.
+- Security: Often times, Jama Support is engaged to request system changes (particularly in the case of our Cloud environment), and we want to be sure we are dispensing this advice to the individuals responsible for the overall health of Jama.
+For this reason, we do not allow distribution lists, list serves, or shared inboxes to be designated as NSCs.

 portal.
 All customers may start discussions or submit questions on the Community, however.

 Thank you for your understanding and please do let us know if you have any questions.